swarmfund/swarm-masternode/README.md

 # SWARM Masternodes

-This repository contains commands and configuration required to run SWARM Masternode.
-SWARM Masternodes are a way for anyone to provide services to the network - and to earn rewards for doing so.
+This repository contains instructions, commands and configurations required to run a SWARM Masternode.
+SWARM Masternodes are a way for anyone to provide services to the SWARM network - and to earn rewards for doing so.

 ## <a name="req"></a>Requirements

-Before installing SWARM Masternode, following is required on host machine/VPS:
+Installing a SWARM Masternode will require the following setup and specifications on the host machine/VPS:

 - Linux/MacOS with 1GB of RAM and minimum 20GB of disk space dedicated to IPFS data.
 - Git installed